Feedback rectifiable pairs and stabilization of switched linear systems: Construction of the feedback rectification

-The following example illustrates the use of the results obtained in this section.
+We continue Example \ref{ex:continuous} to illustrate the application of the results obtained in this section.
 We consider the stabilization of a fourth-order switched system with three inputs and two modes.
-In order to calculate the intersection we resort to the row reduced echelon form utilized in Corollary \ref{cor:schnitt_mit_echelon}.
-The polynomial matrix representation \eqref{def:P} is used to verify the recifiability of the two pairs via Theorem \ref{thm:main_cplx}.
+In order to calculate the intersection we resort to the reduced row echelon form utilized in Corollary~\ref{cor:schnitt_mit_echelon}.
+The polynomial matrix representation \eqref{def:P} is used to verify the rectifiability of the two pairs via Theorem \ref{thm:main_cplx}.
 The procedure given by Algorithm \ref{alg:F} is then applied to choose the eigenvectors and obtain the feedback matrices of the control law \eqref{eq:control_law}.